Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Erased is the live-action of the anime Boku dake ga Inai Machi (僕だけがいない街), a manga adaptation by Kei Sanbe.

-The protagonist of the story is Satoru Fujinuma, a 28-year-old who dreams of being a mangaka (author of manga works) but while working as a pizza delivery man.
-So far Satoru might look like a normal young Japanese man, but he actually has a strange power.
-When a tragedy happens, Satoru is transported to the past in order to prevent that tragedy from happening.
+The protagonist of the story is Satoru Fujinuma, a 28-year-old who dreams of being a mangaka (author of manga works) while working as a pizza delivery man.
+So far Satoru might look like a normal young Japanese man, but he has a strange power.
+When a tragedy happens, Satoru is transported to the past to prevent that tragedy from happening.
 However, Satoru doesn’t decide when to return to the past, nor in principle does he know what tragedy is going to happen so he has to use his instincts to try to find out.
 But Satoru’s life changes completely when he finds his mother murdered in his apartment, he being the main suspect.
 To avoid the death of his mother, Satoru is sent to the year 1988.
 That year a classmate of his mother, named Kayo Hinazuki, mysteriously disappears.
 It seems that Kayo is the first victim of a series of disappearances and murders, and to save his mother, Satoru has to discover who is behind these events.

 4. Samurai Gourmet